DevilDante88/MyCogs/README.md

 Source code installation
 -------------------------------------

-Just copy MyCogs folder and add it to yuor favore Python IDE.
+Just copy MyCogs folder and add it to yuor favorite Python IDE.

-An offline version in PDF format is also available.
-Kivy ships with a bunch of compiled versions for different operative systems.
+Soon will be provided links to the compiled files.

 Support
 -------